openstack/zaqar/doc/source/first_patch.rst

 It is a good idea to use the same email all of these accounts to avoid hooks errors.

-Visit the the `Gerrit Workflow's account setup`_ section in the wiki to get more information on setting up your accounts.
+Visit the `Gerrit Workflow's account setup`_ section in the wiki to get more information on setting up your accounts.

 .. _Launchpad: http://launchpad.net/